GoogleChrome/developer.chrome.com/site/en/blog/chrome-109-beta/index.md

 ### WebTransport BYOB readers

 Support BYOB (bring-your-own-buffer) readers for Web Transport to allow reading into a developer-supplied buffer.
-BYOB readers can minimize buffer copies, and reduce memory allocations.
+BYOB readers can minimize buffer copies and reduce memory allocations.

 ## Origin trials in progress